About the Northern Lights

 The Northern Lights Explorer tour in a Super Jeep can take the visitors further out, where not many people are able to reach, which increases the chances of seeing auroras.
 In this small group tour, the expert guide will take pictures of the amazing lights and tell stories about it.

 In the evening, the Whale Watching boats are used for Northern Lights hunting in the North Atlantic Ocean.
 Everyone can enjoy this tour as there is no minimum age.
-From the old harbour of Reykjavik, the boat will clear off the coast to avoid light pollution.
+From the old harbor of Reykjavik, the boat will clear off the coast to avoid light pollution.
 The guides will, of course, check the forecast and explain the natural phenomenon so that tourists can better understand it.

 Taking a multi-day tour is basically increasing the chances to see the northern lights.
 The more nights spent out there, the more opportunities.
 Plus, discovering the best locations around Iceland driving a car can be really dangerous during the wintertime for those who are not used to drive in bad conditions.